-- From the top menu, select Animation > Cell > Decrease Exposure. - ▶ In the Xsheet toolbar, click the Decrease Exposure 🖾 button. - At the bottom-right corner of the Xsheet view, set the number of cells over which the drawing will be exposed.
+- ► From the top menu, select Animation > Cell > Decrease Exposure. - At the bottom-right corner of the Xsheet view, set the number of cells over which the drawing will be exposed.

 - Right-click and select Exposure > Decrease Exposure. - Press -.

 How to use the Clear Exposure and Pull feature